bojanv91/bojanv91.github.io/input/posts/2017-10-24-extending-select2-with-adapters-and-decorators.md

 Tags: [jquery]
 Lead: How to extend Select2 appearance and behavior using its adapters and decorators feature
-Title: Extending Select2 with Adapters and Decorators
+Title: Extending Select2 with Adapters
 ---

 Starting from version 4.0, the Select2 jQuery plugin uses the adapter pattern as a way for developers to extend its features and behavior.
 Having implemented very custom select-based components, I can assure you that this is very powerful and useful feature.